-We decided to look at some data surrounding these contracts and cross-reference them with our own pricing data to determine how effective each athlete is at selling their respective shoes and whether or not these contracts are actually as expensive as they sound.
-With the data we have available in Datafiniti, and a few extra facts uncovered by a bit of Googling, we can determine which athletes are the most lucrative for their sponsors.
+We decided to look at some data surrounding these shoe contracts and cross-reference them with our pricing data.
+With this information, we can determine how effective each athlete is at selling their respective shoes and whether or not these deals are as expensive as they sound.
+With the product data we have available in Datafiniti, and a few extra facts uncovered by a bit of Googling, we can determine which athletes are the most lucrative for their sponsors.

 Let’s start by taking a look at the top shoe contracts today.
-The chart below shows the 2015 contract values for the 7 most expensive contracts (excluding Stephen Curry, whose terms with Under Armor haven’t been disclosed).
+The chart below shows the 2015 shoe contract values for the seven most expensive deals (excluding Stephen Curry, whose terms with Under Armor haven’t been disclosed).

 By using the Datafiniti Product API, we can first calculate the average price for each athlete’s shoe line:

-With that, we can then calculate how many shoes have to be sold for each contract to be profitable:
+With that, we can calculate how many shoes have to be sold for each shoe contract to be profitable:

-And finally, we can use estimates of total sales to determine how many total shoes were actually sold (data for James Harden isn’t available for last year):
+And finally, we can use estimates of total sales to determine the number of total shoes sold (data for James Harden’s shoe contract isn’t available for last year):

-Despite having a smaller contract than Durant, Lebron is dramatically outselling him and everyone else.
-Everyone outside those two are not even selling 1 million shoes, which seems like a small number, considering that the total market for basketball shoes must be very large.
-Of course, all of them are still selling more than the minimum # of shoes for profitability of the contract, which explains why it’s so easy for brands to make such deals with these athletes.
-Even though the contract sizes are large in terms of absolute dollars spent, they’re actually cheap compared to the revenue generated by each one.
+Despite having a smaller shoe contract than Durant, Lebron is dramatically outselling him and everyone else.
+Everyone outside those two is not even selling 1 million shoes, which seems like a small number, considering that the total market for basketball shoes must be very large.
+Of course, all of them are still selling more than the minimum # of shoes for the profitability of the shoe contract, which explains why it’s so easy for brands to make such deals with these athletes.
+The shoe contract sizes are large regarding absolute dollars spent and are cheap compared to the revenue generated by each one.

-With this information and analysis, we can clearly see why shoe contracts are so large.
-Even lower-performing contracts like Chris Paul’s are still generating more sales than the value of the contract.
-In fact, Lebron James is selling over 15x the number of shoes to make his contract worthwhile.
-This probably explains why Nike just re-upped their agreement with James to a lifetime contract worth more than $300 million.
+With this information and analysis, we can see why a shoe contract is so large.
+Even lower-performing shoe contracts like Chris Paul’s are still generating more sales than the value of the shoe contract.
+In fact, Lebron James is selling over 15x the number of shoes to make his shoe contract worthwhile.
+This probably explains why Nike just re-upped their agreement with James to a lifetime shoe contract worth more than $300 million.
 Even this deal will probably be under-paying James.